Admiral Cuomo prepares for war

 [The polls] ignore voter intensity.
 Past Democratic primaries often featured high voter turnout in wealthy liberal bastions like the Upper West Side, Park Slope and leafy Westchester suburbs.
 The many “Sex and the City’ fans who populate these precincts could well rally for Nixon.

 After a spirited contest, Cuomo lost the endorsement fight for the nomination of the far-left Working Families Party to Nixon.
-(New York allows cross party endorsements).
+(New York allows cross party endorsements.)
 That likely means Cuomo will face a three-way race against both Nixon and a Republican challenger.

 An attractive GOP challenger, Duchess County Executive Marcus Molinaro, has emerged as a front runner for the party’s nomination.
 The odds of a Republican winning in New York are daunting.
 The Quinnipiac poll for a three-way race has it at Cuomo 40%, Molinaro 23% and Nixon running on the Working Families line at 20%.
 It’s early and as Molinaro gains name recognition GOP poll numbers will in all likelihood rise.
-And, if Nixon scores an upset win in the Democratic primary all bets are off.
-So, there’s some small grounds for optimism that New Yorkers won’t have to endure four more dismal Cuomo years.
+And if Nixon scores an upset win in the Democratic primary all bets are off.
+So there’s some small grounds for optimism that New Yorkers won’t have to endure four more dismal Cuomo years.

 I’d say all political bets are off until we know the outcome of Admiral Cuomo’s naval expedition.